deanacus/dfhscripts/readme.md

 As it stands, there are 4 available scripts:

-- lint - runs eslint
+- lint: runs eslint
-- test - runs jest in watch mode
+- test: runs jest in watch mode
-- format - runs prettier
+- format: runs prettier
-- coverage - runs jest and collects coverage
+- coverage: runs jest and collects coverage
-- build - runs a simple rollup config and puts a single file in the dist directory
+- build: runs a simple rollup config and puts a single file in the dist directory.

 Scripts I would like to expand upon:

-- build - I'd like to make it smarter to detect what kind of package you're building and build that properly, including bin files or multiple files.
+- build: I'd like to make it smarter to detect what kind of package you're building and build that properly, including bin files or multiple files.
+I've made a start on the logic for this, but webpack is such a fickle beast that it may be worth requiring users to provide their own config.

 Eventually I would like to add scripts for: